a-ads/blog/content/blog/2018-10-04-bug-bounty-program.md

 ## Hall of fame

+\- 2020-10-02 Ardyan Vicky Ramadhan re-reported a tab open vulnerability first discovered two years prior ($25).
+It resurfaced after a major website redesign.
+We've adjusted our development guidelines to avoid it in the future.

 \- 2020-09-01 Shiraz Ali Khan reported a minor configuration issue with our email server DNS record ($20)

 \- 2020-03-27 Abir Khan Hridoy reported a possible DoS vulnerability in the user email confirmation routine ($25)